Newsletter Subscribe

 National Cybercrime Center

-So to sum it all up the coming of Yahoo Yahoo demonstrates the relationship between socio-economic problems and the digital world in Nigeria.
-This problem needs to be dealt with by the government, police, and community by providing stable jobs and teaching the kids morals and ethics in technology.
+So, to sum up, Yahoo’s coming demonstrates the relationship between socio-economic problems and the digital world in Nigeria.
+The government, police, and community need to deal with this problem by providing stable jobs and teaching the kids morals and ethics in technology.

 Addressing these challenges requires a concerted effort from the government, law enforcement, and the public to foster a secure digital environment and enhance the nation’s cyber resilience.